Odorizzi, two more homers give Twins 7-0 win over White Sox

-MINNEAPOLIS (AP) — Jake Odorizzi allowed one hit in 5 1/3 scoreless innings, and Eddie Rosario and Max Kepler each hit three-run homers as the Minnesota Twins completed a sweep of the Chicago White Sox with a 7-0 win on Sunday.
+“Sometimes you see some of the best performers play at their best when they’re sick,” Kepler said.
+“Michael Jordan, when he was sick in that playoff game.
+I don’t know what it is.
+Maybe, just calmer.
+I don’t know.”

+Eddie Rosario hit his 16th home run — which is second in the American League to Houston’s George Springer — for three runs to cap a four-run third inning against Chicago starter Dylan Covey.
+Kepler’s 12th homer was No. 104 for the Twins, which leads the majors.
+They also own the top home run differential at plus-43.

+Minnesota has won 11 of its past 12 games and swept a series for the seventh time this season.
+The Twins swept eight series all of last season.

-Odorizzi (7-2) won his seventh straight decision and finished without allowing a run for the fifth time in his past six starts.
+Odorizzi (7-2) allowed one hit in 5 1/3 scoreless innings to win his seventh straight decision, and he finished without allowing a run for the fifth time in his past six starts.
 He combined with four relievers for Minnesota’s sixth shutout of the season.

-The Twins have won 11 of their past 12 games and swept a series for the seventh time this season.
-They swept eight series all of last season.

-Rosario hit his 16th home run, which is second in the American League to Houston’s George Springer, to cap a four-run third inning against Chicago starter Dylan Covey.
-Kepler’s 12th home run came in the seventh, traveling an estimated 429 feet off the new wall of juniper bushes in center field.

-Minnesota’s hit a majors-best 104 home runs this season and has the top home run differential at plus-43.
+“It just kind of caught up with me in about the fourth inning on, getting the breathing going and my throat has a little mucus, that sort of thing,” Odorizzi said.
+“I was having trouble just getting a deep breath and then felt like I was choking afterwards because of all the drainage going on.
+It’s been like this way for a few days, so I think I’m on the uphill part of it.”

 The Twins’ surge to the best record in the majors has been powered by the best offense in baseball, but Odorizzi and the team’s starters have done their part.
 Minnesota entered the day with a 3.57 ERA from its starters, the third-best mark in the majors.